arshwell/monolith/README.md

-# ArshWell | PHP Framework | for LAMP Stack
+# Arshwell | PHP Framework | for LAMP Stack

 Simple to learn and use:
->  ArshWell started from the idea of a fast and clean framework. <br>
+>  Arshwell started from the idea of a fast and clean framework. <br>
 >  No MVC: less OOP *(at least for now)*.
 ---

 ### Tech

-ArshWell uses next technologies:
+Arshwell uses next technologies:

 - [MySQL] - Package uses SQL
 - [PHP 7.4] - Also some OOP features (ex: DB)
-- [SASS] - A good fit CSS extension language for ArshWell
+- [SASS] - A good fit CSS extension language for Arshwell
 - [JS Vanilla functions] - Built-in helpful functions (ex: Web, Form)
 - [jQuery] - default JS library